AltamashRaza3/FoodCourt/README.md

 📜 License

-This project is licensed under the MIT License – free to use and modify.
+This project is licensed under the MIT License – free to use and modif.